Home Victoria Festivals and Events Calendar Victoria Highland Games and Celtic Festival

 Below are some more important things to know.

-- Parking: Although there is a fair bit of parking in the area, there are also thousands of people at the event.
+• Parking: Although there is a fair bit of parking in the area, there are also thousands of people at the event.
 Topaz Park has a parking lot off Finlayson Road, but access is usually limited.
-Parking is also available, though, nearby at SJ Willis School at 923 Topaz Avenue, as well as on some (but not all) nearby streets including Quadra.
+Parking is also available nearby at SJ Willis School at 923 Topaz Avenue, as well as on some (but not all) nearby streets including Quadra.
 If you park on a side street, just look out for the “resident parking only” signs.

-To learn about what’s happening in the Lower Mainland on the Victoria Day long weekend, visit the VancouversBestPlaces.com website.
+Visit the VancouversBestPlaces.com website to learn about what’s happening in the Lower Mainland on the Victoria Day long weekend.